Health Care Professional Information

 Ubiquinone, ubidecarenone, ubiquinol, CoQ, CoQ10

-Coenzyme Q10 (CoQ10) is a naturally occurring substance used in cellular respiration and energy production in mammals.
-It is consumed as a dietary supplement for its antioxidant property and is often promoted as a preventive agent for cardiovascular diseases, Parkinson's disease, infertility, and cancer.
+Coenzyme Q10 (CoQ10), also known as ubiquinone, is involved in cellular respiration and energy production.
+It is found in all human cells, with higher concentrations in the liver, kidney, heart, and pancreas.
+It is also consumed as a dietary supplement for its antioxidant effects and is often promoted as a preventive agent for cardiovascular diseases, Parkinson's disease, infertility and cancer.

-Studies done in mice indicate antioxidant and neuroprotective properties (17) (18).
+Studies done in mice indicate antioxidant and neuroprotective effects (17) (18).

 CoQ10 supplementation may increase sperm motility in asthenozoospermic men (8) and reduce fatigue induced by physical exertion (9).

-CoQ10 is structurally similar to vitamin K and therefore may antagonize the effects of warfarin (11) (12).
-It may also antagonize the effects of chemotherapy via antioxidant activity and may reduce the effect of radiation therapy (13).
+CoQ10 is structurally similar to vitamin K and can antagonize the effects of warfarin (11) (12).

 - Cancer prevention